valentine909/nodejs-st-22-rest-api/README.md

 You can use `NodeJS Short-track 2022.postman_collection.json` for convenient testing.

 ---
+### TASK 5.1
+ - Add express middleware which will log which service method has been invoked and which arguments have been passed to it.

+### TASK 5.2
+ - Add express middleware which will log all unhandled errors and return a standard message with HTTP code 500 (Internal Server Error).
+Remark: Do not modify the status code and the message for other errors like validation errors from the previous task.
+ - Add error handling to process.on(‘uncaughtException’, ...).
+ - Add Unhandled promise rejection listener to log errors.

+### TASK 5.3
+ - Every method in the controllers should log the errors which should include the following
+information:
+   - method name;
+   - arguments which have been passed to the method;
+   - error message.
+---
 ### TASK 4.1
 Add Group entity to already existing REST service with CRUD operations:
 1. The Group entity should have the following properties (you can use UUID as Group id):
 2. The service should provide the following CRUD operations for Group:
   - get group by id;
   - get all groups;
   - create and update a group;
   - remove group (hard delete – group data is fully removed from the DB).
 3. Storing of groups data should be done in PostgreSQL in Groups table.
 4. The service should follow the principles of 3-layer architecture.